- About Bard

 ANNANDALE-ON-HUDSON, N.Y.—The Theater Program at Bard College presents Petersburg: Impressions, a site-specific adaptation of a novel by Russian surrealist Andrei Bely, on Friday, September 10, and Saturday, September 11.
-Free and open to the public, the performances will take place in Theater Two of the Richard B. Fisher Center for the Performing Arts beginning at 7:00 p.m.
+Free and open to the public, the performances will take place in LUMA Theater of the Richard B. Fisher Center for the Performing Arts beginning at 7:00 p.m.

 Directed by Dmitry Troyanovsky, Petersburg: Impressions was originally performed this past July at the 18th-century Bobrinskiy Palace in St. Petersburg, Russia.
 (The palace, which is undergoing renovation, is the nonresidential campus of Smolny College of Liberal Arts and Sciences, Saint Petersburg State University, Russia’s first liberal arts college.)